 In order to assure brake system performance, all brake system components should be periodically inspected.
-Refer to the "Maintenance Schedule" in Section 8 for the proper maintenance interval.
+Refer to "Maintenance Schedule" for further information.

 Riding the brakes can lead to brake failure and possibly an accident.
 Driving with your foot resting or riding on the brake pedal can result in abnormally high brake temperatures, excessive lining wear, and possible brake damage.
-You wouldn't have your full braking capacity in an emergency.
+You would not have your full braking capacity in an emergency.